p-n-c/github-workflow-praxis/README.md

 Safe environment for experimenting with GitHub workflows and actions from [People and Code](https://people-and-code.com/).

+The GitHub workflow tested here does the following:

+- Updates package.json, package-lock.json and index.html with the latest project release version e.g. 0.0.1
+- Adds a release tag with the same version
+- Adds a timestamp to index.html

 ## Personal Access Tokens (PATs) and Repository Secrets

 ### Create a PAT